Insights from Learning in Practice

 We study observed learning, not intent.

-Foundational Essays
+Foundational Essay

 Studomia research maintains a series of foundational essays exploring learning systems and institutional reality.